-This home was variously called the "No. 2", "Junior" and "Intermediate" Boys home.
+This Home was variously called the "No. 2", "Junior" and "Intermediate" Boys Home.

-This home was designed to segregate younger boys who had not lapsed so far in crime from the older boys in No 1.
+This home accommodated younger boys suffering from troubled backgrounds.
 The home included a school staffed by accredited Salvation Army officers.
 The boys were taught the theoretical aspects of farming in preparation for the possible later move to the No 1 home.

-The location of the home changed over time, and it may have been spread over multiple sites.
-It started in James John Millers property on Crown allotment 64 when the SA leased the homestead and surrounding land from about 1899 to 1906.
+The No 2 Home commenced in James John Miller's property on Crown allotment 64 when the SA leased the homestead and surrounding land from about 1899 to 1906.
 The lease was from the London Chartered Bank of Australia.
 In 1899, the bank foreclosed on James John Miller and took possession of Crown allotment 64.
-John Yeadon purchased the property in 1907.
+John Yeadon purchased the property from the bank on 23rd May 1907 for 1,150 pounds as shown in instrument number 548787.

-On 14th May 1903, the SA purchased part of Crown allotment 72 (opposite The Basin Primary School), and Crown allotment 63A (part in 2022 the Retarding Basin) for 2,000 pounds as shown in instrument number 471760.
+On 14th May 1903, the SA purchased part of Crown allotment 72 (opposite The Basin Primary School), and all of Crown allotment 63A (part, in 2023, the Dandenong Creek, Liverpool Road Retarding Basin) for 2,000 pounds as shown in instrument number 471760.
 The purchase was from Mary Ann Bruce, as proprietor for John Bruce, a total of 108 acres.

 In 1906, the SA purchased more of Crown allotment 72 from John Yeadon, a total of 59 acres as shown in instrument number 525793.
-This land fronted Mountain Highway and included what in 2022 is The Basin Primary School, Mountain Gateway Estate and the water tank.
-The sale did not include a small section of land on the corner Liverpool Road and Mountain Highway.
+This land fronted Mountain Highway and included, what in 2023, is The Basin Primary School, Mountain Gateway Estate and the Water Tank land.
+The sale did not include a small section of land on the corner of Liverpool Road and Mountain Highway (where the "old" The Basin State School was located).

-See page 38 for more information on the above 2 purchases.
+See page 31 for more information on the above 2 purchases.